Customer Relationship Management (CRM) software can dramatically improve the way your business interacts with customers and pursues leads.

 Social CRM can also help businesses monitor social media activity relating to their brand and interact with prospects via social media.
 This can be a powerful feature for businesses with an online presence.

-High quality CRM software will provide a 360 degree view of each contact, allowing your business to see all of the contact that a prospect or customer has had.
+High quality CRM software will provide a 360 degree view of each contact, allowing your business to see all of the contacts that a prospect or customer has had.
 This means that your sales team will be able to see previous sales enquiries, support requests, and other contacts from a prospect.

 Likewise, your support team will be able to see what other products a customer owns and what their requirements are.
 This holistic approach feeds more useful information to your teams, leading to better outcomes.